Skip to content

 • Severity overrides from deeper configs take precedence

-• framexml uses the nearest (deepest) config value
+• framexml, inference.*, and hint.* use the nearest (deepest) config value

 Full reference